It Wasn't Tech Neck

 I laughed.
 I always laughed.

 But sometimes, somewhere in the middle of an episode, I would drift.
-Back into the exam rooms, back into the explanations that didn’t hold.
-And in the quiet, I would ask myself the questions I couldn’t say out loud.
+Back into the exam rooms, back into the explanations that didn't hold.

-What if they’re right.
+What if they're right.
 What if it is all in my head.
+That's what repeated dismissal can do.
+It makes you question what you know about your own body.

 Then Rumplestiltskin would say something: All magic comes with a price, dearie.
 Or one of the girls would laugh, and I'd come back.